 Another way to gamify learning with iSpring is to create interactive quizzes with 14 question types.
 Allow multiple attempts to give them “multiple lives” in training.
 For feedback loops, award points for correct answers, or set penalties to deduct points for incorrect quiz answers.

-You can also make quizzes with objects and transform your course into a mystery with missed items.
+You can also make online quizzes with objects and transform your course into a mystery with missed items.
 This is one more example of how you can make compliance training engaging.
 This fire safety course prompts us to find the proper object and drag it to the system block to put out the fire.

 Structural parts of gamification

 For gamification, it is not necessary to remake existing learning materials.
 You don’t have to alter them to be game like, you can do so for a training process itself.
 The solution is to add the system of Points, Badges, and Leaderboards — the PBL triad.